-Preventative Dentistry means dental procedures designed to prevent cavities, gum disease, loss of teeth, and other unwanted conditions.
+Preventative dental care means dental procedures designed to prevent cavities, gum disease, loss of teeth, and other unwanted conditions.

 Just like X-rays help identify issues in other parts of your body, a dentist uses dental X-rays to uncover a variety of potential or current complications to your oral health.
 Instead of waiting for the problem to become overwhelmingly painful, complex, or expensive, your dentist can snap a few X-rays and soon uncover an appropriate diagnosis and plan of action.
 Without this incredible technology, patients would spend far more time and money attempting to repair highly damaged teeth and jaws.